 In Psalm 106 we read, “Blessed are those who act justly, who always do what is right.”
 When translated from the original Hebrew, it reads, “Blessed are those . . . who always perform acts of charity.”
 Indeed, this is the traditional Jewish understanding of the verse.

-But we must ask: How is it possible to be engaged in acts of charity all of the time?
-Certainly the average person needs time for his or her self – to eat, to sleep, to relax, and so forth.
+But we must ask: How is it possible to engage in acts of charity all the time?
+Certainly, the average person needs time for his or her self – to eat, to sleep, to relax, and so forth.

-I once heard a story about a man who was asked what his wife does.
+I once heard a story about a man who was asked what his wife did for living.
 He replied, “She takes care of kids who have no other home.
 She feeds them, bathes them, and takes care of them.
 She also spends her own money on the things they need.”
 After the man stopped speaking and the listener looked impressed, he added, “By the way, the kids happen to be our own.”
-Then he was quiet as if to say: “Should that really matter?”
+Then he was quiet, as if to say: “Should that really matter?”

 Along those lines, this verse teaches us that, with the right perspective, everything we do can be turned into acts of charity and kindness, including taking care of our own children.
 It all depends on how and why we do what we do.
-Even taking care of our own self can be kindness if our ultimate goal is to better serve others.
+Even taking care of ourselves can be an act of kindness if our ultimate goal is to so we can better serve others.

 Do I eat to indulge in pleasure, or to give my body energy in order to help others?
-Do I sleep in order to indulge in laziness, or to be able to wake up refreshed, ready to serve the Lord?
-When our ultimate goal is to help others, everything we do – even the things we do for ourselves – is counted by God as an act of charity.
+Do I sleep in order to indulge in laziness, or to be able to wake up refreshed, ready to serve God?
+When our ultimate goal is to help others, everything we do – even what we do for ourselves – is counted by God as an act of charity.
 Indeed, it is possible to be engaged in kindness all of the time!